Wheelchair Friendly Vacations in the U.S: Top 5 Destinations

 There is a plethora of accommodations in Maui that are equipped for wheelchair accessibility, many of which are located in prime areas such as Ka'anapali and Wailea.
 Below is a list of hotels with guaranteed accessibility.

-For a hassle-free vacation experience, Wheel the World offers customized multi-day packages in Maui.
+For a hassle-free vacation experience, there are customizable multi-day packages in Maui.
 These packages include accessible things to do, ground transportation, and accommodations tailored to your needs.
+There are a variety of different ones to choose from, whether you want a quick, 4-day getaway or an extended stay.
 Discover the best of Maui with peace of mind, knowing that every aspect of your trip is planned and designed for accessibility and enjoyment.

 Located on the picturesque southern coast of California, San Diego offers a delightful mix of sunny beaches, vibrant neighborhoods, and world-class attractions.
 The city has made significant efforts to ensure wheelchair accessibility, making it a fantastic destination for wheelchair-friendly vacations.